are baked in David J. Sperling's cerebral oven...whenever the temperature is just right... Although inspired, these

-purely original and designed to give you the spiritual nutrition, furious energy and explosive inspiration to wreck all
+electric snacks are purely original and designed to give you the neural nutrition, furious energy and explosive inspiration

-that is wrong and fight for all that is right, because
+to wreck all that is wrong and fight for all that is right.

 "PROVE YOUR EXISTENCE."